ChamiLamelas/Music_Tab_Project/README.md

 The input tab files follow the general format of tabs found on [Ultimate Guitar Tabs](https://www.ultimate-guitar.com/).
 Here are some rules on how you should be structuring your input files:

-**(1)** Lines that are meant to be strings must be only made up of *ONLY* the following characters *AND* must end with a vertical bar:
+**(1)** Lines that are meant to be strings must satisfy the following 4 properties:

+*(i)* Start with  G, D, A, or E followed by a "|" or just a "|" *(ii)* Following either case of (i), a sequence of only the following characters:

 * newline/carriage return: "\n"
-* tab: "\t"
+* tab: ""\t"
-* *only* the uppercase letters that belong to the set of bass string ids {G, D, A, E}
 * vertical bar: "|"
 * hyphen: "-"
 * space: " "
 * digits (0-9)

+*(iii)* End with a "|"
+*(iv)* Be at least 4 characters long

-**(2)** lines that are meant to be strings must start with G, D, A, or E, followed by a "|", followed by a sequence of *ONLY* the following characters, end with a "|", and must be at least 4 characters long.
+**(2)** Lines that are meant to list the timings of notes that are played must be made up of *ONLY* the following characters.

 newline/carriage return: "\n"
-tab: ""\t"
+tab: "\t"
-vertical bar: "|"
-hyphen: "-"
+tie marking: "+"
+dot marking: "."
 space: " "
-digits (0-9)
+*only* the uppercase letters that signify a length of time, which are: W, H, Q, S, and E

-These lines should only be present if the timing is supplied in the tab, which is usually not the case.
-Make sure that if the timing is supplied, the 1st configuration line (not counting empty lines or comments) should be
+These lines should *only* be present if the timing is supplied in the tab, which is usually not the case.
+Make sure that if the timing is supplied, the 1st configuration line in the configuration file (not counting empty lines or comments) should be

 ```
 timingsupplied=true
 ```

+More on the configuration file is discussed below in the subsection "Using the Configuration File".

 **(3)** The timing letter ID that signifies the length of a note is assumed to be located above the first digit of the fret that the note corresponds to.
 For example, if note on the E-string 10th fret (D) is meant to be a quarter note, the portion of the input tab that corresponds to this should appear as so: